Authorization, users, groups, and the object model in SharePoint 2013

 Published: July 16, 2012

-In SharePoint 2013 Preview, access to websites, lists, folders, and list items is controlled through a role-based membership system by which users are assigned to roles that authorize their access to SharePoint 2013 Preview objects.
+In SharePoint 2013, access to websites, lists, folders, and list items is controlled through a role-based membership system by which users are assigned to roles that authorize their access to SharePoint 2013 objects.

 To give a user access to an object, you can add the user to a group that already has permissions to the object, or you can create a role assignment object, set the user for the role assignment, optionally bind the role assignment to the appropriate role definition with base permissions, and then add the assignment to the collection of role assignments for the list item, folder, list, or website.
 If you do not bind the role assignment to a role definition when assigning a user to a role, the user has no permission.

-Following are ways that SharePoint 2013 Preview provides to control access to its objects:
+Following are ways that SharePoint 2013 provides to control access to its objects:

 Objects can use the same permissions as the parent website, list, or folder (inheriting both the roles and users available on the parent object), or they can use unique permissions.